Henosit/Henosit/README.md

 - 👋 Hi, I’m @Henosit
-- 👀 I’m interested in developing games and applications.
+- 👀 I’m interested in developing games and Applications, and Machine Learning.
 - 🌱 My programming languages are C, C++ and C#, Python, Java and Unity.
 I am a Computer Science student.

 <!---